 Times have drastically changed from the days of building basic timber or brick houses that lacked necessary efficiencies to reduce the cost of living.
 This is because, with the increased cost of power, homeowners are changing their preference to greener houses that can almost power themselves.

 A house with structural insulated panels installed on the walls, floor, and the roof is likely to save a homeowner up to ten times the amount that would otherwise be incurred through cooling and temperature regulation.
 Additionally, modern kit homes increase efficiency by ensuring every appliances energy costs are significantly reduced to minimise household expenditure.

 These efficiencies in energy conservation plays a large role in reducing overhead expenses associated with owning and running a home.

 2. Sustainability and affordability

-A prevailing trend common to most Australian household is the preference to construct homes using durable and environmentally friendly materials.
+A prevailing trend common to most homes is the preference to construct using durable and environmentally friendly materials.
 Through with the use of long-lasting structural insulated panels, homeowners can rest assured costs of running their homes will be significantly reduced.
 Modern 21st-century homes offer more than just efficiency as they are designed to be more durable whether during both hot, cold or rainy season.